Identifying and Creating Your Brand Values

 We recommend starting with a brainstorming session and asking yourself a few key questions.
-Start with one page in a journal for each question and write as many answers that you can come up with.
-If you feel stuck, give yourself a time limit for each question and when time is up move onto the next question regardless of how much you’ve filled out.
+Start with one page in a journal for each question and write as many answers as you can come up with.
+If you feel stuck, give yourself a time limit for each question, and when time is up move on to the next question regardless of how much you’ve filled out.

 What do I value?

 What are deal-breakers when it comes to my values?

 What do I want to stand for?

 What kind of values make sense for my brand and what I’m building?

 The most important part of developing a brand identity is authenticity.
 These values should be things you truly believe in, and that you want to be inherent in everything you do.
 Make sure to live and work with your values, they’re not just for show!
 Nothing is more insincere than a brand using empty words to gain an audience.
 Most importantly, customers will see through it eventually.

 It’s also important that your brand values are consistent with your overall mission and purpose, reflecting your topmost priorities.
 Clear, actionable brand values that you can employ regularly to guide the way are best.

 While you’re brainstorming your values, you can establish and reflect on your personal values and working values too.
 Both are just as important as the other.
 Your brand values are more outward-facing, these are things you will explain in a more direct way in your company voice, marketing, and overall essence.
 Your personal and work values are more inward, about the way you want to work with your clients and employees.